Thad Weber

 Thad George Weber (born September 28, 1984) is an American former professional baseball pitcher and current major league scout.
-He appeared in Major League Baseball (MLB) with the Detroit Tigers, San Diego Padres, and Toronto Blue Jays as well as in the KBO League for the NC Dinos.
+He appeared in Major League Baseball (MLB) with the Detroit Tigers, San Diego Padres, and Toronto Blue Jays, as well as in the KBO League for the NC Dinos.

 Professional career

 Detroit Tigers

 On August 22, 2009, Weber tossed the Erie SeaWolves' first no-hitter in almost 14 years.
 Weber faced two batters over the minimum, struck out a career-high 10, and threw only 88 pitches en route to the historic achievement.

-Weber was called up by the Detroit Tigers on April 21, 2012, and made his major league debut the next day against the Texas Rangers.
-The Rangers won 3-2 in 11 innings.
-He was optioned back to the minor leagues by Detroit on April 26, 2012, after making two appearances.
+Weber was called up by the Detroit Tigers on April 21, 2012, and made his major league debut the next day against the Texas Rangers the Rangers won 3-2 in 11 innings.
+He was optioned back to the minor leagues by Detroit on April 26, after making two appearances.

 San Diego Padres

-In August 2012, Weber was signed by the San Diego Padres.
+On August 23, 2012, Weber was claimed off waivers by the San Diego Padres.
+He made three appearances for the Triple-A Tucson Padres, posting a 1-0 record and 4.42 ERA with 14 strikeouts across 18 1/3 innings pitched.
+On October 25, Weber was removed from the 40-man roster and sent outright to Tucson.

-The Padres designated Weber for assignment on May 17, 2013.
+On April 12, 2013, the Padres selected Weber's contract, adding him back to their active roster.
+He made three appearances for San Diego, recording a 2.00 ERA with six strikeouts over nine innings of work.
+Weber was designated for assignment by the Padres on May 17.

 Toronto Blue Jays

-On May 19, the Toronto Blue Jays claimed Weber off waivers, and optioned him to the Triple-A Buffalo Bisons.
+On May 19, 2013, the Toronto Blue Jays claimed Weber off waivers, and optioned him to the Triple-A Buffalo Bisons.
 Weber was recalled by the Blue Jays on May 25.
 Weber was optioned back to the Buffalo Bisons by the Blue Jays on May 28.
 He was recalled on June 9, and then returned to Buffalo after that day's game.
 On August 13, Weber was recalled again by the Blue Jays to replace Josh Johnson, who was placed on the 15-day disabled list.
-Weber was optioned back to Buffalo on August 19, but was expected to be activated as the 26th player for the doubleheader against the New York Yankees on August 20.
+Weber was optioned back to Buffalo on August 19, but was expected to be activated as the 26th player for the team's doubleheader against the New York Yankees on August 20.

 NC Dinos

-On December 11, 2013, he was released by the Blue Jays and signed with the NC Dinos of the Korea Baseball Organization.
+On December 11, 2013, Weber was released by the Blue Jays and signed with the NC Dinos of the KBO League.
+Weber made 24 appearances (23 starts) for the Dinos during the 2014 season, compiling a 9-6 record and 4.58 ERA with 85 strikeouts over 118 innings of work.